Expensive bib shorts are a hard sell. Particularly if you’re buying them ‘in the flesh’ – in the bike shop rather than via the interwebs.

 As mentioned above in the section on seams (or the relative lack of them), I haven’t encountered any irritation whilst wearing these shorts.
 Indeed I actually look forward to wearing them.

 Case in point: as I write this review, I have quite a long (~90km) ride with my brother-in-law coming up this Sunday.
-I’ve worked my bib shorts availability schedule (yes, I have one of those…) so that my Stolen Goat ONEs will be the ones I ride with that day.
+I’ve worked my bib shorts availability schedule (yes, I have one of those…) so that my

 I don’t think you’d be disappointed to receive a pair, whether as a present (recommended route) or in exchange for your hard-earned cash.

 With that, I’m away to prepare for this long bike ride (follow me on Strava if you want to see where I ride).
-So, do you own a pair of Stolen Goat shorts?
-If not, what shorts do you wear for riding and would you recommend them?
+So, do you own a pair of

 Let me know in the comments below.